 *Lobiloo does not support payment processing at this time.

 **Honeybook was created for creatives and the wedding industry in general, so it doesn't offer some of the more florist-specific features listed.

-The following graphic is a comparison of the features each of these cloud-based systems offers.
-Each offers a free trial, so you can play around with the various platforms to see which will best serve your needs.
+The following graphic compares the features each of these cloud-based systems offers.
+Each offers a free trial, so you can play with the various platforms to see which will best serve your needs.

-I chatted with a number of florists who'd each tried at least one of these programs to elicit some feedback about their experiences, shared here in alphabetical order.
+I chatted with several florists who'd each tried at least one of these programs to elicit feedback about their experiences, shared here alphabetically.

 Details gets rave reviews for its professional appearance and visual beauty.
 Its good looks seem to help upsell clients, and its ability to determine the general cost of an arrangement or bouquet from simply uploading an image is a helpful tool unique to Details.
 Several commenters did note that its higher price point was a deterrent.

 One designer told me that what she loved about Details is "the graphics/layout, the recipes (you can save them and not start from scratch each time), and the analysis."
 When I asked about possible improvements, she said, "Just some tweaks to make it more customizable.
 They've been excellent in adding features and getting feedback from users."